PRP and PRF use your body’s own healing factors to stimulate regrowth and rejuvenation.

 How Long Does It Take To See Results?

 Both procedures require multiple visits for maximum results.
-For PRP to be most effective, you can expect to visit your provider three or four times four weeks apart.
-PRF usually takes at least two treatments, and these are scheduled six months apart.
+For PRP to be most effective, you can expect to visit your provider 4 times, 4 weeks apart.
+PRF usually takes at least three treatments, and these are scheduled four months apart.
 However, you’ll likely see immediate results following your first treatment.
 Your skin will continue to improve with regular visits to KLS Aesthetics and is best when done in conjunction with facials, chemical peels, neurotoxins and medical grade skin care.

 Are They Safe?